LongMama/docker_cicd/README.md

-bare ruby on rails project for testing
+Taken from https://github.com/buildpacks/sample-java-app for tests